wssimms/gssquared/Docs/Roadmap.md

 [ ] Bring in a decent readable font for the OSD elements

 ## Release 0.4

+[ ] provide a mode for Atari Joyport - use the dpad. https://lukazi.blogspot.com/2009/04/game-controller-atari-joysticks.html

 [ ] GS2 starts in powered-off mode.
 [ ] can power on and power off.